Before you start, we recommend you take a moment to cozy up with the data points and how they work.

 Average reel plays for Instagram

-Average reel plays of the last 2 calendar months.
+Average reel plays of the last two calendar months.
 We usually try to consider two months, but sometimes go back more than two months but never more than 500 pieces of content.

 Interests